teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-in-linux-the-uniq-command-3/

-  :uk:
+  :uk:  Given a text file, count the number of times each line repeats itself (only consider consecutive repetions).
+Display the count and the line, separated by a space.
+There shouldn't be leading or trailing spaces.
+Please note that the uniq -c command by itself will generate the output in a different format.

+  This time, compare consecutive lines in a **case insensitive** manner.
+So, if a line X is followed by case variants, the output should count all of them as the same (but display only the form **X** in the second column).

+  So, as you might observe in the case below: aa, AA and Aa are all counted as instances of 'aa'.

   :georgia: